SyncholisticMG/gh/chapter5/workspace.md

 self-updating,
 self-repairing.
 They can create any type of clothing instantaneously as a secondary part of their experience.
-This is subatomic technology and as such it can be shrunk as if it isn’t there.
+This is subatomic technology and as such it can be shrunk as if it'sn’t there.

 Q: What can we expect with regards technology & Roman Numeral Time in the next few years?
 In the genre of music and the arts will be the most advanced technology that humanity will come up with.
 Music and dance have the capacity to positively destruct the fear campaigns.